Luke Goold-Hannatt's Project

 The Project

-The family home in Woodbridge needs extensive renovations to create a wet room and two bedrooms on the ground floor for Luke and a live-in carer.
+The family home in Woodbridge needed extensive renovations to create a wet room and two bedrooms on the ground floor for Luke and a live-in carer.